DaudIbrahim/dsa-js/docs/doc.md

 ## Array

+Random Access with an ArrayList.
+Example - Give me index three.

+One key difference that with purely Arrays you essentually define a size aka a container

+- In array operations `insert` and `write` mean two different things

+  - Example An array of size 3 capacity

+    - At index 2 `write` value dummy-value.
+This is a write opration, writing at index 2

+    - At index 3 `write` value duumy-data-2

+      - Now observe that within an array with of capacity of three items you are writing data that exceeds the capacoty to 4 items

+        - & behold the Array has to grow in size which is the `insert` operation

+        - Ability to Grow

+          - Create a new array with increased capacity
+          - Copy existing items
+          - Write the new item at index 4

 Arrays are not a built-in data structure, and therefore need to be imported via the array module in order to be used.

 ### Linear Data Structures